About Padma Studios

-With roots in the Tsarak lineage from Kham, eastern Tibet, Padma Studios® founder Pema Namdol Thaye attributes every success in his life to his two heart-teachers: his mother Yogini Tsarak Sonam Lhendu, and his principal artistic and spiritual mentor and uncle, Lama Tsarak Gonpo Tenzing Rinpoche.
-It is in their honor—and through their lineage—that Padma Studios® was founded in 2008.
+With roots in the Tsarak lineage from Kham, eastern Tibet, Padma Studios® founder Pema Namdol Thaye attributes every success in his life to his two heart-teachers: his mother Yogini Tsarak Sonam Lhendu, and his principal artistic and spiritual mentor and uncle Lama Tsarak Gonpo Tenzing Rinpoche.
+It is in their honor—and through the blessing of their lineage—that Padma Studios® was founded in 2008.

 Biography of Lama Tsarak Gonpo Tenzing Rinpoche

 Born in eastern Tibet in 1920, the Ven.
 Lama Tsarak Gonpo Tenzing Rinpoche entered monastic life at the age of seven in the Nyingma Kathog tradition.
 The two main monasteries in which he resided and attended most of his studies were Tsarak Monastery and Kathog Monastery, one of the oldest—some say the first—Tibetan Buddhist monastery in Tibet.
 Lama Gonpo studied Four Sciences throughout his monastic training: logic, philosophy, language, and the arts - mastering all to a degree that would later render him both highly regarded and widely sought by the great lineage-holders of the Nyingma tradition as an educator/tutor and consultant in these areas.